neondatabase/website/content/docs/guides/branch-archiving.md

 ## Is automatic branch archiving configurable?

 Branch archiving is not configurable.
-Archiving and unarchiving happen automatically, as described above.
+Archiving and unarchiving happen automatically.
+However, you can prevent a branch from being archived by setting it as a **protected branch**.
+For instructions, see [Set a branch as protected](/docs/manage/branches#set-a-branch-as-protected).

 ## Monitoring branch archiving